 Included meals are shown with the symbols B, L and D.

-We begin our exploration of New York’s unique history and architecture in the downtown area, where the Dutch colony of New Amsterdam was founded in the 17th-century.
-We then explore Grand Central Station, a magnificent Beaux-Arts building.
-Lunch is at Cipriani Dolci, overlooking the main vestibule of Grand Central.
+We begin our exploration of New York’s unique history and architecture in the downtown area, where the Dutch colony of New Amsterdam was founded in the 17th-century, as well as Wall Street and the heart of the financial district so central to New York’s rise.
+We have lunch and a lecture at Fraunces Tavern, where George Washington dined and farewelled his officers at the end of the Revolutionary War in 1783.
 This evening we kick off our performances in style, with the spectacular Franco Zeffirelli production of Puccini’s Turandot at the Metropolitan Opera.
 Rising star Oksana Dyka sings the title role, with tenor Marcelo Álvarez tackling the celebrated aria Nessun Dorma.
 (B, L)

 Venue: The Metropolitan Opera